vitecde/postgres_database/README.md

 # postgres_database
 Usage:

-Fist, the docker can be downladed with the following command in the Docker terminal as:
+First, the docker can be downladed with the following command in the Docker terminal as:

 $ docker pull vitecde/postgres-database